greenplum-db/pgbouncer/doc/config.md

 ### server_idle_timeout

-If a server connection has been idle more than this many seconds it will be dropped.
+If a server connection has been idle more than this many seconds it will be closed.
-If 0 then timeout is disabled.  [seconds]
+If 0 then this timeout is disabled.  [seconds]

 Default: 600.0

 ### server_connect_timeout

-If connection and login won't finish in this amount of time, the connection will be closed. [seconds]
+If connection and login don't finish in this amount of time, the connection will be closed. [seconds]

 Default: 15.0

 ### server_login_retry

-If login failed, because of failure from connect() or authentication that pooler waits this much before retrying to connect. [seconds]
+If login to the server failed, because of failure to connect or from authentication, the pooler waits this much before retrying to connect.
+During the waiting interval, new clients trying to connect to the failing server will get an error immediately without another connection attempt. [seconds]

+The purpose of this behavior is that clients don't unnecessarily queue up waiting for a server connection to become available if the server is not working.
+However, it also means that if a server is momentarily failing, for example during a restart or if the configuration was erroneous, then it will take at least this long until the pooler will consider connecting to it again.
+Planned events such as restarts should normally be managed using the `PAUSE` command to avoid this.

 Default: 15.0